gcftaskforce/kdb-site-cms/README.md

 Notes:

 - All edits apply to the currently selected language (Portuguese).
-- *Instant Google Translate* feature is available for the *native language* (Spanish for Piura, Peru) and English
+- *Instant Google Translate* feature is available for both the *native language* (Spanish for Piura, Peru) as well as English

 ___